Helping students feel better so they can do their best.

 Our Stats

-87% of students who reported some suicidal ideation pre-treatment decreased their SI score at post-treatment.
+Nearly 3 out of 4 students who reported suicidal ideation (SI) at pre-treatment decreased their SI score at post treatment.